Tyler Rust: Return to WWE (2020–2021)

-Return of ROH and NJPW (2021–2022)
+Return to ROH and NJPW (2021–2022)

-Taylor returned to Ring of Honor on September 12, 2021 at Death Before Dishonor XVIII, where he defeated Jake Atlas.
+Taylor returned to Ring of Honor on September 12, 2021, at Death Before Dishonor XVIII, where he defeated Jake Atlas.
 Rust would continue to be a part of ROH throughout the rest of 2021 having notable matches against Chris Dickinson, Tracy Williams and the Briscoe Brothers (Jay and Mark).
-ROH held its final show (before being bought out by Tony Khan) in December of 2021 where Rust competed with Team Honor vs Violence Unlimited at Final Battle 2021.
+ROH held its final show (before being bought out by Tony Khan) in December 2021 where Rust competed with Team Honor vs Violence Unlimited at Final Battle 2021.

 Rust would return to NJPW in December 2021 at NJPW Strong: Detonation to surprise his former teammate Tom Lawlor after the main event.
 Rust however turned on Lawlor, becoming a Face in NJPW and challenging Lawlor for the NJPW Strong Openweight Championship.
-Lawlor vs Rust for the NJPW Strong Openweight Championship would take place in January of 2022 in Seattle, Wa at NJPW Strong: New Beginning.
-Rust would lose to Lawlor and continue to wrestle for NJPW throughout the rest of 2022, with his last match being an 8 man tag, teaming with his former WWE foe Kushida, along with Rocky Romero and Trent Baretta vs Bullet Club.
+Lawlor vs Rust for the NJPW Strong Openweight Championship would take place in January 2022 in Seattle, Wa at NJPW Strong: New Beginning.
+Rust would lose to Lawlor and continue to wrestle for NJPW throughout the rest of 2022, with his last match being an 8-man tag, teaming with his former WWE foe Kushida, along with Rocky Romero and Trent Baretta vs Bullet Club.